By Sonia Slattery 20 Dec, 2019

 Sales enablement is just that.
 Enabling your sales (and marketing) teams to, well, sell!
-In this day and age, the great news is that technology is our best friend and there are many ways to use technology to assist your sales and marketing teams with streamlining and improving their lead generation and sales conversion approaches.
+These days technology is our best friend and there are many ways to use software to assist your sales and marketing teams with streamlining and improving their lead generation and sales conversion approaches.
 So what should you look for in your sales enablement tech stack to arm them with the right tools?

 A fundamental requirement for sales success is ensuring your sales and marketing teams are aligned and are working towards the same goals.